Exponentially Stable Adaptive Observation for Systems Parameterized by Unknown Physical Parameters

-On the basis of the assumptions {\textbf{A1-A3}} an adaptive observer is proposed for linear time-invariant not necessarily observable, but detectable systems with any form of representation of state space matrices and without restrictive assumption that the systems parameters are known.
-The procedure to design the proposed observer consists of four main steps: \begin{enumerate} \item[{\textbf{S1}}] Following GPEBO \cite{b11} and DREM \cite{b15} design techniques, a measurable regression equation with scalar regressor with respect to parameters of denominator and numerator polynomials of output transfer function is obtained from observable form of the system. \item[{\textbf{S2}}] Using regression equation from {\textbf{S1}}, a known mapping is applied to obtain regression equation with respect to parameters of system matrices and Luenberger obrserver correction gain. \item[{\textbf{S3}}] Identification law from \cite{b17} is used to provide exponential convergence of estimates of system matrices unknown parameters and Luenberger obrserver correction gain under FE condition. \item[{\textbf{S4}}] Luenberger-type adaptive observer is applied to form the estimates of system states from estimates of unknown parameters of system matrices and Luenberger obrserver correction gain. \end{enumerate}
+\begin{enumerate} \item [{\bf{S1.}}] Following GPEBO \cite{b14} and DREM \cite{b15} design techniques, a measurable regression equation with scalar regressor with respect to parameters of denominator and numerator polynomials of system transfer function is obtained. \item [{\bf{S2.}}]Regression equation from {\bf{S1}} is transformed into division-free regression equation with respect to parameters of system matrices and Luenberger observer correction gain. \item [{\bf{S3.}}]Identification law from \cite{b26} is used to provide exponential convergence of estimates of system matrices unknown parameters and Luenberger observer correction gain under FE condition. \item [{\bf{S4.}}]Luenberger-type adaptive observer is applied to form the estimates of system states from estimates of unknown parameters of system matrices and Luenberger observer correction gain. \end{enumerate}

-When the assumptions {\textbf{A1-A3}} are met and the regressor is finitely exciting, the procedure {\textbf{S1-S4}} allows one to obtain adaptive observer that provides exponential convergence of the system parameter and state estimates to their true values.
+When the assumptions {\bf{A1}}-{\bf{A3}} are met and the regressor is finitely exciting, the procedure {\bf{S1}}-{\bf{S4}} allows one to obtain adaptive observer that provides exponential convergence of the system parameter and state estimates to their true values.